 The latest issue of Eye has been printed and it’s on its way to subscribers and shops right now.

 Angie Lewin’s pebbles; Mark Andresen’s dogs; Lukas Novotny’s Modern London; R. Crumb’s dreams; the scrapbooks of Eric Ravilious

-Here is a selection of books that caught our attention in recent weeks and months.
+Here is a selection of illustration-related titles that caught our attention in recent weeks.

 Situated Between (Treacy & Ozkal), Crayonograph, Le Gun no. 6, a journal from The Pre-Vinylite Society … and a typeset rectangular doily

 Here are a few miscellaneous graphic artefacts that caught our attention in recent weeks.

 Eye’s Type Tuesday about 21st-Century letterpress featured Double Dagger, The Counter Press and Erik Spiekermann.
 A splendid time was had by all